 When my literary agent Michele first read Mind Over Medicine, she told me that it changed the whole way she thought about her health.
 She said, “Before reading your book, Lissa, I honestly thought my body was none of my business.
 Now, having read it, I know, without a doubt, it is.”

 Many of my patients feel the same way.
-A woman struggling with a health condition once confessed to me that she thought of her body like she thinks about her car.
+A woman struggling with a health condition once confessed to me that she thought of her body as she thinks about her car.
 She’s not a car expert, so when her automobile breaks down, she takes it to her auto mechanic, who repairs it and hands it back to her – fixed.

 She had the same attitude about her body.
 When it broke down, she’d hand her body over to a body expert – a doctor – and pray that the doctor would be skilled enough to fix her.